deesebc/PostExamples/README.md

 Project to explain how it works Jersey JAX-RS with jersey-servlet:1.19 and hibernate and maven

+## ExampleSpringBootREST

+Project to explain how we can create a Spring Boot REST service with spring-boot:1.5.6.RELEASE and JPA, H2 and maven

 ## ExampleSpringSecurity

 Project to explain how it works spring security with spring-boot:1.4.0.RELEASE